How to Paint a Geometric Wall

 Do you have a wall in your house that you want to update?
 Learn how to create a geometric accent wall to add a focal point to the room.

 Do you have a wall in your house that you want to make the center of attention?
-Learn how to create a geometric accent wall to add a focal point to the room.
-All you need is some paint, painter’s tape and a FLEXiO sprayer from Wagner.
+With this easy interior paint spray project, discover how to paint a geometric accent wall to add a focal point to the room.
+All you need is some paint, painter’s tape and a FLEXiO paint spray gun from Wagner.